Griffinhahaha/IELTS-writings/C14-TEST1.md

 **Some people believe that is best to accept a bad situation, such as an unsatisfactory job or shortage of money. others argue that it is better to try and improve such situations.**
 **Discuss both these views and give your own opinion**

 Give reason for your answer and include any relevant examples form your own knowledge or experience.

+<em><font color=yellow>题型： both views</font></em>

 ## Body